 Preheat the oven to 400 degrees, with the baking stone inside, if you’re using one.

-After the braid has risen, brush with some of the melted coconut oil.
-Push the whole olives into the braid at juncture points of the braid.
+After the braid has risen, brush with some of the melted egg yolk Push the whole olives into the braid at juncture points of the braid.
 Slide the bread onto the hot baking stone (if using) or place the baking pan in the oven.
-After about 15 minutes, brush a little more melted coconut oil on the newly-exposed surfaces.
+After about 15 minutes, brush a little more egg yolk on the newly-exposed surfaces.
 Bake for about 45 minutes, or until the bread is nicely colored.
 Let the braid cool on a rack.
 Serve warm or at room temperature.

 Wonderful with ratatouille…